JainAbhi2411/DineQR/docs/prd.md

 - **Form Fields**:
   1. **Full Name**:\n     - Text input (required)
      - Pre-filled if user is logged in
-     - Placeholder: 'Enter your full name'
-     - Validation: Cannot be empty, minimum 2 characters
+     - Placeholder: 'Enter your full name'\n     - Validation: Cannot be empty, minimum 2 characters
   2. **Contact Number**:
      - Phone number input with country code dropdown (required)
      - Pre-filled if user is logged in\n     - Placeholder: '+1 (555) 123-4567'